gwastro/pycbc/docs/ahope/time_slides.rst

 In this section, if not using PREGENERATED you need to supply the executable that will be used to generate the time slide files.
 This is done in the [executables] section by adding something like:

-timeslides = /path/to/ligolw_tisi
+timeslides = /path/to/pycbc_timeslides

-the option, in this case 'timeslides', will be used to specify the constant command line options that are sent to all ligolw_tisi jobs.
-The tag 'timeslides' can be changed, it is currently supplied as a key-word argument when calling the function. 'ligolw_tisi' is the default.
+the option, in this case 'timeslides', will be used to specify the constant command line options that are sent to all pycbc_timeslides jobs.
+This is done in the [timeslides] section and the specific options for each executable is discussed below.
+The tag 'timeslides' is taken from the ahope-timeslides section of the configuration file, as described above.

-**PLEASE NOTE THE ISSUES WHEN USING ligolw_tisi AS REPORTED BELOW**

-**IMPORTANT** the time slides tag name, "tisi" by default, is used to identify which time slide files are to be produced.
-The module will search for modules called [tisi-XXXX] and generate one tisi file for every sub-section using XXXX as a tag.
+**IMPORTANT** the time slides tag name, (e.g. 'timeslides'), is used to identify which time slide files are to be produced.
+The module will search for modules called [timeslides-XXXX] and generate one time slide file for every sub-section using XXXX as a tag.

-When using the IN_WORKFLOW option, value pairs in [tisi-XXXX] are also used to specify options specific to that particular injection set.
+When using the IN_WORKFLOW or AT_RUNTIME options, value pairs in [timeslides-XXXX] are also used to specify options specific to that particular time slide job.
 These options will be directly supplied to the executable being used to generate the file.

 **PLEASE NOTE:** When using PREGENERATED the time slide names are still identified by looking in the "tisi-XXXX" sections (a path in [executables] is not needed).
 These sections will be empty in this case.
-Also note that as XXXX is used as a tag you can use [ahope-timeslides-XXXX] section to supply unique pregenerated injection files.
+Also note that as XXXX is used as a tag you can use [ahope-timeslides-XXXX] section to supply unique pregenerated time slide files.
 You can also use this to supply a mix of pregenerated, and not-pregenerated time slide files.

 ----------------------------------------------------------------
-Supported injection executables and instructions for using them
+Supported time slideexecutables and instructions for using them
 ----------------------------------------------------------------

 The following time slide generation executables are currently supported in ahope

-* ligolw_tisi
+* pycbc_timeslides

 Adding a new executable is not too hard, please ask a developer for some pointers on how to do this if you want to add a new code.

 $$$$$$$$$$$$$$$$$
-ligolw_tisi
+pycbc_timeslides
 $$$$$$$$$$$$$$$$$

-ligolw_tisi is the pylal ligolw python code that was responsible for making time slide tables in ihope.
-The help message for ligolw_tisi follow
+pycbc_timeslides is the pycbc python code that is almost identical to the code used for making time slide tables in ihope.
+The help message for pycbc_timeslides follows

-.. command-output:: ligolw_tisi --help
+.. command-output:: pycbc_timeslides --help

-At the moment these options cannot be supplied in the ConfigParser because of the repeated use of the --instrument option.
-Instead the following options need to be given in a [tisi] section

-If

-inspiral-num-slides = VALUE

-is in the section then add that to the command line call.
-Otherwise look for

-X1-slide-start = INT
-X1-slide-end = INT
-X1-slide-step = INT

-where X1 loops over all active ifos.
-This is translated to --instrument X1=slide_start:slide_end:slide_step

-Then if

-remove-zero-lag

-is present this will be added to the command line call.

-The output file argument is automatically added.

-**THIS NEEDS FIXING AND MAKING COMPATIBLE WITH OTHER AHOPE EXE CALLS**

-An example of a ligolw_tisi call, for time slides, is given below
+An example of a pycbc_timeslides call, for time slides, is given below

 .. code-block:: bash

-   ligolw_tisi -v --inspiral-num-slides 100 --remove-zero-lag /home/spxiwh/lscsoft_git/src/pycbc/examples/ahope/weekly_ahope/961585543-961671943/time_slide_files/H1L1-TIMESLIDES_SLIDES-961585543-86400.xml.gz
+   /home/spxiwh/lscsoft_git/executables_master/bin/pycbc_timeslides --output-files /home/spxiwh/lscsoft_git/src/pycbc/examples/ahope/weekly_ahope/961585543-961671944/time_slide_files/H1L1V1-TISI_SLIDES-961585543-86401.xml.gz --remove-zero-lag --inspiral-num-slides 100:H1=0,L1=5,V1=10

 and for zero-lag only

 .. code-block:: bash

-   ligolw_tisi -v -i H1=0:0:0 -i L1=0:0:0 /home/spxiwh/lscsoft_git/src/pycbc/examples/ahope/weekly_ahope/961585543-961671943/time_slide_files/H1L1-TIMESLIDES_ZEROLAG-961585543-86400.xml.gz
+   /home/spxiwh/lscsoft_git/executables_master/bin/pycbc_timeslides --output-files /home/spxiwh/lscsoft_git/src/pycbc/examples/ahope/weekly_ahope/961585543-961671944/time_slide_files/H1L1V1-TISI_ZEROLAG-961585543-86401.xml.gz --tisi-slides H1=0:0:0 L1=0:0:0 V1=0:0:0

+The following options are added by ahope and **must not** be given in the configuration file

+* --output-files

 ============================================
 :mod:`pycbc.ahope.timeslides_utils` Module